dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 FUTURE?!* Really? **That** shit is *cray*.

 Anyways, there it all is.
 I've written it down.
 I am not racist.
 I never was.
+If my entire life from conception was a protest, the point is => *I'M NOT FUCKING RACIST*.
+That's the point.
 I don't understand what this is about.
 I don't know why I've been targeted.
+It may be because I figured some BYMAN shit out around the end of 2012.
 If I ever had some connection to this, I wouldn't know.
 That seems crazy, to me.
 Impossible.
 I'm already crazy enough: do I need another delusion.
 Would you like to gaslight me some more?
 Because I know how to handle that.
 Jujutsu.
 If it ain't true, by the time you finish gaslighting me with delusional bullshit, people are going to believe it's true: people other than me because I ain't stupid.

+#

 The problem for me has been, in order to fight back against defamation by false label, I have to acknowledge the label.
 If you've ever seen